 Related: 4 Trails to Hit This Weekend for a Dose of Fitness and Heritage

 Have a teen who’s bored of kiddy activities?
 Have a go at stand-up paddling or SUP, the latest sport to hit sunny Singapore, which requires one to stay upright on a surfboard while using a long paddle to move through the water.

-If your teens are water-confident, this would thrill them.
-Plus, it’s a lot less painful falling into the water, than off a skateboard onto hard ground — which means parents can join in without fearing they’ll break or sprain something, and look cool too.
+If your teens are water-confident, this will thrill them.
+It is a lot less painful falling into the water, than off a skateboard onto the hard ground — which means parents can join in this activity with their children as well!

 SUP requires good balancing skills, strength and an alert mind to keep one upright and the paddleboard above the waters.
 To propel and manoeuvre the paddleboard, all core muscles including leg muscles, shoulders, back, chest, arms and abdominal muscles have to work in unison.
-It’s a full body workout but the sport is so distractingly fun that your kids won’t even know that they’re “exercising”.
-Over time, they’ll have a better sense of balance and coordination, increased mental alertness, heightened body awareness, stamina and toned muscles.
+It’s a full-body workout but the sport is so distractingly fun that your kids won’t even know that they’re “exercising”.
+Over time, they’ll have a better sense of balance and coordination, increased mental alertness, heightened body awareness, better stamina and more muscle tone.

 Archery is often misunderstood as a passive sport.
 In reality, it is a great form of physical exercise that gives the upper body a good workout by strengthening core muscles.